Spider-Man: Across the Spider-Verse

-Spider-Man: Across the Spider-Verse is a 2023 American animated superhero film based on Marvel Comics featuring the character Miles Morales / Spider-Man.
-Directed by Joaquim Dos Santos, Kemp Powers and Justin K. Thompson from a screenplay by the writing team of Phil Lord and Christopher Miller and Dave Callaham, it is the sequel to Spider-Man: Into the Spider-Verse (2018) and the second film in the Spider-Verse franchise.
-It stars Shameik Moore as Miles Morales, with Hailee Steinfeld, Brian Tyree Henry, Lauren Vélez, Jake Johnson, Jason Schwartzman, Issa Rae, Karan Soni, Shea Whigham, Greta Lee, Daniel Kaluuya, Mahershala Ali, and Oscar Isaac in supporting roles.
-In the film, Miles goes on an adventure with Gwen Stacy / Spider-Woman (Steinfeld) across the multiverse, where he meets a team of Spider-People led by Miguel O'Hara / Spider-Man 2099 (Isaac) known as the Spider-Society, but comes into conflict with them over handling a new threat in the form of the Spot (Schwartzman).
+Spider-Man: Across the Spider-Verse is a 2023 American animated superhero film based on the Marvel Comics character Miles Morales / Spider-Man.
+Directed by Joaquim Dos Santos, Kemp Powers and Justin K. Thompson from a screenplay by the writing team of Phil Lord and Christopher Miller and Dave Callaham, it is the sequel to Spider-Man: Into the Spider-Verse (2018) and the second film in the animated Spider-Verse franchise.
+Shameik Moore stars as Miles Morales, with Hailee Steinfeld, Brian Tyree Henry, Luna Lauren Velez, Jake Johnson, Jason Schwartzman, Issa Rae, Karan Soni, Shea Whigham, Greta Lee, Daniel Kaluuya, Mahershala Ali, and Oscar Isaac in supporting roles.
+In the film, Miles goes on an adventure with Gwen Stacy (Steinfeld) across the multiverse, where he meets a team of Spider-People known as the Spider-Society.
 It was produced by Columbia Pictures and Sony Pictures Animation in association with Marvel Entertainment.

 Sony began developing a sequel to Into the Spider-Verse prior to its 2018 release, with the writing and directing team attached.
 It was set to focus on the relationship between Moore's Miles and Steinfeld's Gwen.
 The sequel was officially announced in November 2019 and animation work began in June 2020, with a different visual style for each of the six universes visited by the characters.
 It had a budget of $100–150 million, and with a theatrical runtime of 140 minutes, the film was the longest American animated film by runtime at the time of its release.

 Spider-Man: Across the Spider-Verse premiered at the Regency Village Theatre in Los Angeles, California on May 30, 2023, and was released in the United States on June 2, having been delayed from its original April 2022 theatrical release date.
-Like its predecessor, the film received widespread critical acclaim and it set several box office records, grossing over $690 million at the worldwide box office, surpassing its predecessor and becoming the third-highest-grossing film of the year domestically in the United States, the highest-grossing film produced by Sony Pictures Animation, and the sixth-highest-grossing film of 2023.
+Like its predecessor, the film received critical acclaim and it set several box office records, grossing over $690 million at the worldwide box office, surpassing its predecessor and becoming the third-highest-grossing film of the year domestically in the United States, the highest-grossing film produced by Sony Pictures Animation, and the sixth-highest-grossing film of 2023.
 The American Film Institute named Spider-Man: Across the Spider-Verse one of the top-ten films of 2023.
 Among its numerous accolades, it won Best Animated Feature at the Critics' Choice Movie Awards, Annie Awards, and Producers Guild of America Awards, and received nominations for the same category at the Golden Globe Awards, BAFTA Awards, and Academy Awards.

-The third and final installment in the trilogy, Spider-Man: Beyond the Spider-Verse, is scheduled for release on June 18, 2027, while two spin-off films, Spider-Women and Spider-Punk, are in development.
+The third film in the trilogy, Spider-Man: Beyond the Spider-Verse, is scheduled for release on June 18, 2027, while two spin-off films, Spider-Women and Spider-Punk, are in development.